YahooArchive/express-yui/README.md

 `express-yui` is a conventional `express` extension, which means it will extend the functionalities provided on `express` by augmenting the express app instance with a new member called `yui`.
-At the same time, `express-yui` provides a set of static methods that you can call directly off the `express-yui` module, those methods are utility methods and express middleware.
+At the same time, `express-yui` provides a set of static methods that you can call directly off the `express-yui` module.
+These methods include utility methods and express middleware.

 Here is an example of how to extend an `express` app with `express-yui`: